mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "This is a telescopic projector for Ara.
 I haven't the slightest clue how it works, but maybe you'll find something if you just play around with it."

 She turned to move away, but stopped herself and said, "Oh, and don't put your fingers on anything glass.
-Jesse would be furious."
+Jathi would be furious."

 The knobs and levers had been polished with use and gleamed in the faint light on the table, and I looked up to her in awe.
 She snickered and left me to my devices while she moved to a different desk with a mess of papers that seemed to have been left in a hurry.